ilterra/markdown-yaml-metadata-parser/README.md

 Parse YAML metadata (front matter) in a markdown document.

-This is a dual module, supporting both ECMAScript modules (ESM) and CommonJS specifications.
+This is a dual module, written in ESM (ECMAScript modules) and supporting CJS (CommonJS).

 ## Installation